microsoftgraph/msgraph-sdk-dotnet/♪ SECURITY.md

   * Any special configuration required to reproduce the issue
   * Step-by-step instructions to reproduce the issue
   * Proof-of-concept or exploit code (if possible)
-  * Impact of the issue, including how an attacker might exploit the issue
+  * Impact of the issue, including how an attackers

-This information will help us triage your report more quickly.

-If you are reporting for a bug bounty, more complete reports can contribute to a higher bounty award.
-Please visit our [Microsoft Bug Bounty Program](https://aka.ms/opensource/security/bounty) page for more details about our active programs.

 ## Preferred Languages